zmathew/django-linguo/README.rst

 Querying the database
 '''''''''''''''''''''

 **Filtering and ordering** works as you would expect it to.
 It will filter/order in the language you are operating in.
-You need to use ``MultilingualManager`` on the model in order for this feature to work.
+You need to have ``MultilingualManager`` on the model in order for this feature to work.
 ::

     translation.activate('fr')